MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/anycast.md

 - Four DNS servers (blue circles), located at different sites on a network, each announce the same Anycast IP address to their local routing device (not shown).
 - Routes are shared among devices on the network (black arrows).
 - A DNS client device (green circle) sends out a DNS query to the Anycast IP address.
-- The client's DNS request is received by a routing device on the network.
+- The client's DNS request is received by a routing device on the network (not shown).
 - The routing device analyzes the available routes to the Anycast IP address, and routes the DNS query using the shortest available route.
 - The DNS query is sent to the nearest DNS server (blue arrow).